-In recent years I noticed that more and more research has been done on the health benefits of Chaga.
-This resulted in a little more exposure, but it is safe to say that Chaga tea remains undisclosed to most people in the west.
+In recent years I noticed that more and more research has been done on the health benefits of Chaga tea.
+This resulted in a little more exposure, but Chaga tea remains somewhat undisclosed to most people in the west.

 My research found the following claimed benefits.
 As studies on Chaga continue, I’m sure we will be hearing more about it.
 I drink it because I believe it boosts my immune system.
-My personal experience is that I tend to avoid the flu and colds even when I’m around people who are sick.
+My personal experience is that my body is better able to fight off the flu and colds even when I’m around people who are sick.

 - Chaga has immune-boosting ingredients and antioxidants.